Ahh…the age old question, “How long do I have to workout to see results?” Yes, we are all very impatient when it comes to seeing results.

 The scale is not the only way to measure your training results.
 In fact, the scale is likely one of the worst ways to measure your results.
 If you are weighing yourself everyday to see if you lost a pound, you are only fooling yourself.
 Water retention can cause your body weight to fluctuate by 2-3 pounds daily!

-Methods to Track Results
+Best Methods to Track Results

 - Take pictures: This is my personal favorite when it comes to tracking your workout results.
-I took pictures on a weekly basis when I began Brazil Butt Lift, and the pictures kept me motivated in a couple of ways.
+I took pictures on a weekly basis when I began Brazil Butt Lift workout, and the weekly pictures kept me motivated in a couple of ways.
 I knew I had to take pictures on Sunday, which led to no skipping of the workouts or cheating on my diet.
 I also could see the weekly changes in my body (sometimes when I felt like quitting) and having that proof your workouts are working can be a real motivational factor and make you stick with it…like it did for me.

 - Tape measure: Taking body part measurements will also let you know your body is getting smaller, even if your weight goes up.
 This means you are building muscle.